 - Chill - Refrigerate or freeze food promptly.

 Every cancer center follows different rules regarding diet restrictions.
 Be sure to ask your healthcare team for any special instructions.
-Patients undergoing bone marrow or stem cell transplant often have stricter dietary rules.
+Patients undergoing bone marrow or stem cell transplants often have stricter dietary rules.
 Remember, this diet is only temporary while your blood counts are low.
 Learn more from the USDA booklet, Food Safety for People with Cancer.